-Compared to the rest of the country, citizens of Astoria spend much less time in their cars: on average, their commute to work is only 17.50 minutes.
+Compared to the rest of the country, citizens of Astoria spend much less time in their cars: on average, their commute to work is only 18.08 minutes.
 This also means that noise and pollution levels in the city are less than they would otherwise be.

-The per capita income in Astoria in 2010 was $26,089, which is upper middle income relative to Oregon and the nation.
-This equates to an annual income of $104,356 for a family of four.
+The per capita income in Astoria in 2010 was $26,151, which is upper middle income relative to Oregon and the nation.
+This equates to an annual income of $104,604 for a family of four.
 However, Astoria contains both very wealthy and poor people as well.

+Astoria is a somewhat ethnically-diverse city.
 The people who call Astoria home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Astoria residents report their race to be White, followed by Asian.
 Important ancestries of people in Astoria include Irish, English, Swedish, and Norwegian.